'I want air pollution caused by power generation to be an issue for the past...'

 ‘Besides, for the Electrical and Electronic Engineering degree, we get different projects and assignments, like programming helicopters to make them fly and turn, building control boards for Go Carts, etc. For my final year project, I even went on 2 field trips to Auckland and Wellington.
 I got to see how transformers were made in a factory and visit a windfarm.’

-One particular highlight was a research internship with Meridian Energy, which specialises in renewable energy generation, and eventually lead to her current role with them after graduating.
+One particular highlight was an engineering internship with Meridian Energy, which specialises in renewable energy generation using hydro, and eventually lead to her current role with them after graduating.

 Earning a UC Summer Research Scholarship, Henna later carried out research with UC’s Electric Power Engineering Centre (EPECentre) looking into transitioning New Zealand energy requirements from fossil fuels to renewable energy sources for transportation and all industries.